These Are Special Times

-These Are Special Times is the seventeenth studio album and sixth English-language album by Canadian singer Celine Dion, and also her first English-language Christmas album.
-It was first released in Europe on 30 October 1998, by Columbia Records.
-In the United States, it was released on 3 November 1998 through Epic Records.
-The album features cover versions of popular Christmas songs and original material, including "I'm Your Angel" and "The Prayer".
-Dion worked with David Foster and Ric Wake, who produced most of the album.
-These Are Special Times was released after two of Dion's most successful third and fourth English albums, Falling into You (1996) and Let's Talk About Love (1997).
+These Are Special Times is the seventeenth studio album and sixth English‑language release by Canadian singer Celine Dion, and her first English‑language Christmas album.
+It was released in Europe on 30 October 1998 by Columbia Records and in the United States on 3 November 1998 by Epic Records.
+The album contains renditions of established Christmas songs as well as several original recordings, including "I'm Your Angel" and "The Prayer".
+Dion worked mainly with producers David Foster and Ric Wake, who were responsible for most of the album's production.
+These Are Special Times followed the commercial success of her earlier English‑language albums, Falling into You (1996) and Let's Talk About Love (1997).

-Upon its release, These Are Special Times received generally positive reviews from music critics.
-Many praised Dion's commitment to the project, as well as the production of the songs.
-The album has been certified six-times platinum by the Recording Industry Association of America (RIAA) for shipment of six million copies in the United States.
-In Canada, the album has sold one million copies and been certified diamond by the Canadian Recording Industry Association (CRIA).
-These Are Special Times has sold over 12 million copies worldwide and is one of the best-selling Christmas albums of all time.
+Upon release, These Are Special Times received generally positive reviews from music critics, who praised Dion's vocal performance and the album's polished production.
+It has been certified six times platinum by the RIAA for shipments of six million copies in the United States.
+In Canada, it sold one million copies and was certified diamond by CRIA.
+With worldwide sales estimated at over 12 million copies, it is among the best‑selling Christmas albums.

-The album spawned two singles.
-"I'm Your Angel" was released as the lead single on 16 November 1998 and peaked at number one on the US Billboard Hot 100.
+Two singles were released from the album.
+"I'm Your Angel" was issued as the lead single on 16 November 1998 and reached number one on the US Billboard Hot 100.
 "The Prayer", a duet with Andrea Bocelli, was released as a promotional single on 1 March 1999 and won the Golden Globe Award for Best Original Song at the 56th Golden Globe Awards.
-In addition, "I'm Your Angel" and "The Prayer" were nominated for the Grammy Award for Best Pop Collaboration with Vocals at the 41st and 42nd Annual Grammy Awards, respectively.
-In 2021, Billboard named These Are Special Times the 8th Greatest Holiday Album of All Time.
+Both "I'm Your Angel" and "The Prayer" were nominated for the Grammy Award for Best Pop Collaboration with Vocals at the 41st and 42nd Annual Grammy Awards, respectively.
+In 2021, Billboard ranked These Are Special Times as the eighth greatest holiday album of all time.

 Background

-Celine Dion released two French-language Christmas albums in her early career: Céline Dion chante Noël (1981) and Chants et contes de Noël (1983).
-Later, in 1993, she recorded "The Christmas Song" which appears on David Foster's The Christmas Album.
-The next year, Dion was featured on Alvin and the Chipmunks' "Petit Papa Noël" which is on their album A Very Merry Chipmunk.
-In 1996, she recorded "Brahms' Lullaby" for the compilation For Our Children Too to benefit the Elizabeth Glaser Pediatric AIDS Foundation.
-"The Christmas Song" and "Brahms' Lullaby" were included on These Are Special Times in 1998.
+Dion released two French‑language Christmas albums early in her career: Céline Dion chante Noël (1981) and Chants et contes de Noël (1983).
+In 1993, she recorded "The Christmas Song" for David Foster's The Christmas Album.
+The following year, Dion appeared on Alvin and the Chipmunks' rendition of "Petit Papa Noël" for their album A Very Merry Chipmunk.

+In 1996, she recorded "Brahms' Lullaby" for the charity compilation For Our Children Too, benefiting the Elizabeth Glaser Pediatric AIDS Foundation.
+Both "The Christmas Song" and "Brahms' Lullaby" were later included on These Are Special Times in 1998.